OPTYCs Events

 March 11, 2023

-The TEAM-UP Report highlighted ongoing inequities for African American and Black physicists.
-TEAM-UP Together is an initiative to implement the Report's recommendations to better support Black physicists.
+The TEAM-UP Report highlighted ways to increase student participation in physics.
+TEAM-UP Together is an initiative to implement the Report's recommendations to better support physics students.
 In this 3-hour workshop, we learned about key findings from the report, and how to be involved in making physics a more inclusive endeavor!

 What is PERC? - Glenda Denicolo, Rebecca Lindell